Top 25 Things To Do in San Francisco with Kids

 Read on to discover our best bets for family fun on a trip to San Francisco.
 And for more Bay Area fun, check out our list of things to do in Silicon Valley with kids.

-1. Stroll through Pier 39, taking in the sights and sounds of specialty shops, restaurants, sweet shops, and a two-tier carousel.
+Take in the sights and sounds of specialty shops, restaurants, sweet shops, and a two-tier carousel on Pier 39.
 Make your way to the end of the pier for a breathtaking view of the bay and maybe spot some sea lions sunning themselves.

 Photo courtesy of the Bay Area Discovery Museum

-8. Meander through Golden Gate Park to get to Koret Children's Quarter, where the kids can climb rope towers and a wave wall, or ride the nearby carousel.
+Meander through this park to get to Koret Children's Quarter, where the kids can climb rope towers and a wave wall, or ride the nearby carousel.
 Bring some cardboard to ride the famous concrete slide or head to Stow Lake for paddleboats.

 Alamo Square.
 Photo courtesy of San Francisco City Parks

-12. Doodle, sculpt, invent, and create music at the Children's Creativity Museum, a hands-on, multimedia experience that celebrates innovation and creative expression.
+Doodle, sculpt, invent, and create music at this children's museum, a hands-on, multimedia experience that celebrates innovation and creative expression.

-13. Visit the San Francisco Zoo with young animal lovers to see hippos, giraffe, bears, and penguins.
+Visit this zoo with young animal lovers to see hippos, giraffe, bears, and penguins.
 Ride the Little Puffer steam train through the 100-acre zoo or hike the wildlife trails.

-14. Soak up some sun while the kids clamber through the huge playground and grassy fields at Dolores Park in the Mission District.
+Soak up some sun while the kids clamber through the huge playground and grassy fields at this park in the Mission District.

 Coit Tower.
 Christopher Michel via Flickr